unjs/automd/README.md

 ### Supported Args

 - `src`: Path to the source file.
-Default is `./src/index` a and can be omited
+The default is `./src/index` a and can be omitted.

 ## Development

 - Clone this repository
-- Install latest LTS version of [Node.js](https://nodejs.org/en/)
+- Install the latest LTS version of [Node.js](https://nodejs.org/en/)
 - Enable [Corepack](https://github.com/nodejs/corepack) using `corepack enable`
 - Install dependencies using `pnpm install`
 - Run playground test using `pnpm dev`